-where Eq. \eqref{eq:mode estimator} can be solved by any NNLS solver. $\hat{\vectx}_{mode}$ could be a favorable point estimate because it chooses the peak of ${p}(\vect{x}|\vecty,\hat{\vectg},\sigma^2)$, which could be multi-modal and not characterized well by its mean particularly when a sparse solution is of interest.
+where Eq. \eqref{eq:mode estimator} can be solved by any NNLS solver.
+The estimate $\hat{\vectx}_{mode}$ could be a favorable point estimate because it chooses the peak of ${p}(\vect{x}|\vecty,\hat{\vectg},\sigma^2)$, which may not be well-characterized by its mean.

-For the sparse recovery problem at hand, we experienced very slow convergence with the Gibbs sampling.
-Convergence was particularly slower for higher problem dimensions and at larger cardinalities.
-This was expected as the sparse solution is harder to recover in those cases.
-Therefore, we resorted to Hamiltonian Monte Carlo (HMC) sampling designed specifically for target spaces constrained by linear or quadratic constraints \cite{pakman2014exact}.
-HMC incorporates Hamiltonian dynamics to improve the MCMC mixing performance by incorporating the gradient information of the target distribution \cite{andrieu2003introduction}.
+For the sparse recovery problem at hand, we experienced very slow convergence with Gibbs sampling.
+Convergence was particularly slow for higher problem dimensions and at larger cardinalities.
+The latter was expected as a sparse solution is harder to recover in those cases.
+Thus, we resorted to Hamiltonian Monte Carlo (HMC) which is designed specifically for target spaces constrained by linear or quadratic constraints \cite{pakman2014exact}.
+HMC improves the MCMC mixing performance by using the gradient information of the target distribution \cite{andrieu2003introduction}.